NovaHorizonsDev/Binary_Operations_Explained/README.md

 Note: due to current limited stack size, some work arounds were made and current development to expand stack is underway.

 <br />
-On top of that, a process to evaluate finite sets  under an operation (mainly addition and multiplication as of right now) to determine whether the set is a group.
+On top of that, a process to evaluate finite sets  under an operation (mainly addition and multiplication as of right now) to determine whether the set is a group is being work on.
+So far, closure and inverse have been developed.